 I love me some delicious, nutritious fresh sliced zucchini in a stir fry, but when winter squash season comes upon us in the fall, I tend to reach for butternut in favor of the milder flavored summer squashes.

-Butternut squash has a gorgeous orange color that tell us it is jam packed with carotenoids.
+Butternut squash has a gorgeous orange color that tells us it is jam-packed with carotenoids.
 These little jewels of the nutrient world are converted to Vitamin A in our bodies.
-They protect us against heart disease, breast cancer and macular degeneration.
+They protect us against heart disease, breast cancer, and macular degeneration.

-Butternut squash is full of fiber, potassium, Vitamin B6, Vitamin C and folate.
-This combination gives us a powerful punch in terms of our bone health, heart health and our immune and nervous systems.
+Butternut squash is full of fiber, potassium, Vitamin B6, Vitamin C, and folate.
+This combination gives us a powerful punch in terms of our bone health, heart health, and immune and nervous systems.
 There’s enough Vitamin C in a cup of butternut squash to give you half of your recommended daily dose of this powerful nutrient!